h7b/h7b-dendron-netlify/vault/notes.tutorial.tools-for-thought.md

 [HackMD](https://hackmd.io/)
 - [Pricing](https://hackmd.io/pricing) starts at USD 5/month.
 Free tier is offered for team less than 3.
+- Thoughts:
-- Thoughts: collaborative features for team.
+    - real-time collaborative edit in markdown for team.
 With the limit of 20 push to Git repo per month, their free tier is not attractive enough to experiment, compared to Notion.
+    - [CodiMD](https://github.com/hackmdio/codimd) is their self-hosted version.
+Another forked version, maintained by community is [HedgeDoc](https://hedgedoc.org/)

 [Athens](https://www.athensresearch.org/)
 - Thoughts: open source, alternative of Roam, Logseq.
 User base is significant less than Logseq